Parker Kligerman

-Parker Land Kligerman (born August 8, 1990) is an American professional stock car racing driver and a pit reporter for NASCAR on NBC.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 48 Chevrolet Camaro for Big Machine Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 75 Chevrolet Silverado for Henderson Motorsports.
+Parker Lindsley Kligerman (born August 8, 1990) is an American semi-retired professional stock car racing driver, color commentator for NASCAR on The CW, studio talent for NASCAR on TNT Sports, and pit reporter for NASCAR on NBC.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 75 Chevrolet Silverado RST for Henderson Motorsports, and in the IMSA SportsCar Championship driving the No. 78 Lamborghini Huracán GT3 Evo 2 for Forte Racing in the GTD class.
 Kligerman is a former development driver for Team Penske.
-He has worked for NBC since 2015 after he lost his full-time ride in the NASCAR Cup Series with the closed Swan Racing team in 2014.
+He has worked for NBC since 2015 as a TV analyst and pit reporter.
+In 2023, Parker co-founded the motorsports media company "The Money Lap" with Landon Cassill.